Guayatayoc is an approved borate mine encompassing all industrial minerals including lithium

 The Jujuy province of Argentina is a well-known, favourable mining jurisdiction.
 Orocobre’s new development at the Olaroz salar, hosts a JORC/NI43-101 compliant, measured and indicated resource of 6.4 Mt LCE (Orocobre website, Oct 2, 2016).
 Lithium Americas is developing the Cauchari salar, jointly with SQM a JORC/NI43-101 compliant, measured and indicated resource of 8.7 Mt LCE.
 (Lithium Americas website.
 Oct 2, 2016).
 Both are less than 100km from the properties.

-Guayatayoc Permit Update The company has completed all the necessary requirements under current mining legislation for the approval of its drilling permit and we are waiting for the Government of Jujuy to set the date for our UGAMP meeting.
-The meeting is comprised of several government agencies, communities and the company to discuss the project and final approval of a drilling permit.
+Guayatayoc Permit Update The Company has received its drilling permit for Guayatayoc Mina.
+The Company has completed all the necessary requirements under current mining legislation for Guayatayoc III and has applied to the Government of Jujuy to set the date for our UGAMP meeting.
+The meeting is comprised of several government agencies, communities and the Company to discuss the project and grant final approval of a drilling permit for Guayatayoc III.